|

 not well understood in many Christian circles, even among those who

-spend much time and effort interpreting scripture.
-Your series of
+spend much time and effort interpreting scripture (see the link:

 questions is quite good, and gets to the nub of many of the difficult